ayseglaydgan/ayseglaydgan/README.md

 - 👋 Hi, I’m @ayseglaydgan
+- 👩🏻‍🏫 Life-long Learner.
 - 👀 One year experienced in Embedded Development.
-- 🌱 I’m currently learning Front-End Development
+- 🌱 I’m currently focusing Full-Stack Development
+- 💻 Working at FORD OTOSAN as Software Engineer.
-- 📫 How to reach me a.aydogan2018@gtu.edu.tr Email Me
+- 📫 How to reach me => a.aydogan2018@gtu.edu.tr

 <!---
 ayseglaydgan/ayseglaydgan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.